-Promote call for use cases Inform users about the offering and how it supports their activities.
-This includes informing about the application process.
-Dedicated webpage on the call Newsletter items Social media posts Targeted emails to relevant mailing lists Posts on the EOSC Liaison Platform Add to the EOSC Portal Include/mention in relevant events, webinars, training sessions # of applicants gained through the dissemination outputs Write use cases/success stories to illustrate the service uptake Create awareness of the impact of the EGI-ACE services.
-Populate use cases section on website Newsletter items Social media posts Add to relevant scientific journals Presentations during relevant events Engagement statistics on online platforms # times use case(s) used in presentations during relevant events # of scientific journals use case(s) are included Promote webinars, training sessions and other events Inform and invite users to informative and interactive knowledge sharing events.
-Highlighted webpage on EGI-ACE events Newsletter items Social media posts Targeted emails to relevant mailing lists Engagement statistics on online platforms Click-through statistics to registration forms on online platforms # of participants finding out about the event via the used channels (newsletter, social media, email, webpage)
+Communicati on activity Objective(s) Dissemination output(s) and example(s) Impact indicators Notes Promote call for use cases Inform users about the offering and how it supports their activities.
+This includes informing about Dedicated webpage on the call Newsletter items r Programme Include/mention in relevant events, # of applicants gained through the dissemination outputs In the second period of the project, onboarding of new communities is not anymore a top priority.

+the application process. webinars, training sessions Write use cases/success stories to illustrate the service uptake Create awareness of the impact of the EGI-ACE services.
+Populate use cases section on website Newsletter items Social media posts Add to relevant scientific journals Presentations during relevant events Engageme nt statistics on online platforms # times use case(s) used in presentatio ns during relevant events # of scientific journals use case(s) are included In the second reporting period, the success stories will focus on promoting Integrated clouds to reach out to more cloud providers and users in the countries where the clouds are present.
+Promote the added value of EGI-ACE and demonstrate how it supports research for EOSC Summarise the key use cases and demonstrate the added value for long tail of science, industry and data space providers Develop an extensive brochure / publication Number of views Towards the end of the project Promote webinars, training sessions and other events Inform and invite users to informative and interactive knowledge sharing events.
+Highlighted webpage on EGI-ACE events Newsletter items Social media posts Targeted emails to relevant mailing lists Engageme nt statistics on online platforms Click-through statistics to registration forms on online platforms # of participant s finding out about the event via the used channels (newsletter, social media, email, webpage) In the second period, we will focus on more targeted promotion of the Webinar programme to specific audiences (e.g. through targeted email campaigns)